JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-07-02-biolordresolve_rxnorm_augmented_en.md

                                biolord_embedding,
                                rxnorm_resolver))

-val data = Seq([["""The patient was prescribed aspirin and and Albuterol inhaler, two puffs every 4 hours as needed for asthma.
-He was seen by the endocrinology service and she was discharged on Coumadin 2.5 mg with meals , and metformin 1000 mg two times a day and Lisinopril 10 mg daily."""]]).toDF("text")
+val data = Seq("The patient was prescribed aspirin and and Albuterol inhaler, two puffs every 4 hours as needed for asthma.
+He was seen by the endocrinology service and she was discharged on Coumadin 2.5 mg with meals , and metformin 1000 mg two times a day and Lisinopril 10 mg daily").toDS().toDF("text")

-val result = resolver_pipeline.fit(data).transform(data)
+val result = pipeline.fit(data).transform(data)
 ```
 </div>